Translate to:

 Historic Homes and Garages

 With historic properties, garages were sometimes built either right on the property line or extremely close to it.
 They are now “grandfathered in” so that they may remain for now.
 There’s a big, big “gotcha”, though.
-If such a garage is destroyed (fire, wind, termites), most often it cannot be rebuilt in the same location, but would have to be rebuilt to accomodate the current setback laws (or possibly not be allowed to be rebuilt at all, depending on the configuration of the lot and home).
+If such a garage is destroyed (fire, wind, termites), most often it cannot be rebuilt in the same location, but would have to be rebuilt to accommodate the current setback laws (or possibly not be allowed to be rebuilt at all, depending on the configuration of the lot and home).

 High End, Super Garages

 Partial view of 5 car garage in San JoseOn the other end of the spectrum, there are a few rare homes in which the garage is clearly a palace of sorts.
-One of the most interesting properties I ever sold was a Cambrian Park house with 1200 square feet of “living area” and a massivly expanded garage that started as a typical two car garage but ended up being a 5 car garage with lots of bells and whistles.
+One of the most interesting properties I ever sold was a Cambrian Park house with 1200 square feet of “living area” and a massively expanded garage that started as a typical two car garage but ended up being a 5 car garage with lots of bells and whistles.
 Not only was it a “finished garage” but it had skylights, compressed air, a bathroom, a studio, and amazing space.
 Outside, there was room for several more vehicles.
 The house was not bad, but the garage was a jaw-dropper.

-Although I do not suggest dropping a disproportionate amount of improvement money into the garage (I have seen homes where they’ve gone too far, putting slate flooring into the garage in one luxury home, for instance), having it be finished, with additional storage, and a comfortable place to spend time will be appreciated by many hobbiests who will use the garage for any number of projects.
+Although I do not suggest dropping a disproportionate amount of improvement money into the garage (I have seen homes where they’ve gone too far, putting slate flooring into the garage in one luxury home, for instance), having it be finished, with additional storage, and a comfortable place to spend time will be appreciated by many hobbyists who will use the garage for any number of projects.
 Getting ready to sell your home?
 Make sure that the garage is clean and inviting.
 Staging it to sell is a good idea.

-Generally, having a safe, functional two car garage will be very important to most home buyers and it will be helpful to your home’s desireability when it is time to sell it.
+Generally, having a safe, functional two car garage will be very important to most home buyers and it will be helpful to your home’s desirability when it is time to sell it.
 (A three car garage is often viewed as a wonderful luxury – more than three is usually too much for the vast majority of consumers.)
 Making the garage a pleasant place to work (as a garage, not as a conversion) will be a plus for many home buyers and is likely to be an enhancement with rewards in your real estate’s resale value down the road.